Ten

 tighten

-chainring and its sharp teeth, it’s unwise to use and push hard
+the chainring and its sharp teeth, it’s unwise to use and

-has great jaws and a comfortable long handle that provides ample leverage.
+a comfortable long handle that provides ample leverage.
+A good safety

-A good safety tip is to always shift onto the large chainring before
+tip is to always shift onto the large chainring before attempting

 be less likely to cut yourself should the pedal wrench slip. |